Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 The school has a long tradition of musical activity, offering considerable opportunities for children to develop their talents in all aspects of music including composition, singing and appreciation.

 Visiting peripatetic teachers for guitar, flute and piano offer the opportunity to work towards music accreditation.
-We have an exceptional choir who regularly perform in the community, take part in singing festivals and perform at the annual Birmingham NEC Young Voices concert.
+We have an exceptional choir who regularly perform in the community, take part in singing festivals and perform at the annual Young Voices concert.

 Physical Education